Behind the scenes

 Elisabeth Lindland

-Elisabeth works in the Kilden Dialogue department, with directing and project responsibility for the productions "Spor" and "Fargespill".
-These are projects that aim to include children and young people in artistic expression.
-The process of putting on a performance contributes to increased mastery, visibility, tolerance and quality experiences for everyone involved.
+Elisabeth works in the Kilden department, where her responsibilities include directing and managing the productions “Spor” and “Fargespill.”
+These projects aim to involve children and young people in artistic expression.
+The process of staging a performance helps foster a sense of accomplishment, visibility, tolerance, and meaningful experiences for everyone involved.

 Øystein Aase

-Øystein is responsible for everything technical that happens on stage before, during and after a production.
-He will ensure that safety is maintained at all times.
-In addition to working on productions, Aase has an overall responsibility for everything that happens in Multisalen.
-"I have to make sure that the transitions between each event go as smoothly as possible, and ensure that the hall is maintained," he says.
+Øystein is responsible for all technical aspects of what happens on stage before, during, and after a production.
+He ensures that safety is maintained at all times.
+In addition to working on productions, Aase has overall responsibility for everything that happens in Multisalen.
+“I’m responsible for ensuring that the transitions between each event go as smoothly as possible and for maintaining the hall,” he says.

 Borghild Løvbrøtte

-Borghild's job is to make sure that the orchestra is full at all times.
-"I make rehearsal schedules, coordinate that everyone is in the right place at the right time and get hold of substitutes when needed.
-I hire extra musicians if the program requires it.
-When recruiting new musicians to the orchestra, I'm responsible for the practicalities of rehearsals.
-I'm also responsible for hosting conductors and soloists.
+Borghild’s job is to ensure that the orchestra is at full strength at all times.
+“I create rehearsal schedules, make sure everyone is in the right place at the right time, and find substitutes when needed.
+I hire additional musicians if the program requires it.”
+When recruiting new musicians for the orchestra, I handle the practical aspects of auditions.
+I’m also responsible for hosting conductors and soloists.